ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

 As with the other components, you should check the output generated by the Ghost server's Kustomize subproject:

-1. Generate the YAML with `kubectl kustomize` as usual:
+1. Obtain the YAML with `kubectl kustomize` as usual:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/ghost/components/server-ghost | less